 Evidence shows the number of DB to DC pension transfers is increasing but how long is that situation likely to continue?
 We take a peek into the future.

-Pension Transfers – What’s Happened To Date
+DB to DC Pension Transfers – What’s Happened To Date

 There are approximately 6,000 DB (defined benefit) pension schemes in the UK with around eleven million members.The pension freedoms (2015) gave defined contribution (DC) pension holders more control of their pension funds.
 They also made it practical to pass remaining pension funds on to beneficiaries without a significant tax penalty.
 However, the pension freedoms do not apply to members of defined benefit (DB) schemes.
 To access the potential benefits of the pension freedoms DB pension holders must transfer to a DC pension scheme.